Prostitution in Nigeria

-Prostitution in Nigeria is illegal in all Northern States that practice Islamic penal code.
+Prostitution in Nigeria is illegal in all Northern States that uses the penal code and sharia law also known as Islamic law.
 In Southern Nigeria, the activities of pimps or madams, underage prostitution and the operation or ownership of brothels are penalized under sections 223, 224, and 225 of the Nigerian Criminal Code.
-Even though Nigerian law does not legalize commercial sex work, it is vague if such work is performed by an independent individual who operates on his or her own accord without the use of pimps or a brothel.
+Even though the Nigerian constitution/Nigerian law does not legalize commercial sex work, it is vague if such work is performed by an independent individual who operates on his or her own accord without the use of pimps.